 TBAT Top Tip! – Make sure that every entry has connections.
 Each customer segment should have a value proposition and revenue stream.
 Make sure you differentiate between current practice and targeted future developments.
 Assess the documents to understand how well your proposed model meets company and customer needs.
 Finally, remember, this is a working document, to be updated as you learn more about you offering and customer requirements.

-If you are reading this, thinking ‘I could really use some help making sure my application hits all of these points’ – give TBAT a call today!
+If you are reading this, thinking ‘I could really use some help making sure my application hits all of these points’ – get in touch with TBAT today!
 Our consultants write grant applications day-in and day-out; they understand exactly what the assessors are looking for and will maximise your chances of success in the Smart Grant competitions.